-Kaiser, who shapes and sculpts the likes of Shakira, Sofía Vergara, and Kate Hudson, takes a different approach to working out—one that might seem appear more complicated at first by combining elements of different workouts in one routine, but might just be the key to getting you closer to your Lily Aldridge #abgoals.
-Her classes are your favorite dance cardio class on steroids, with dashes of Pilates, HIIT, barre, and more thrown in the mix.
+Kaiser, who shapes and sculpts the likes of Shakira, Sofía Vergara, and Kate Hudson, takes a different approach to working out—one that might seem appear more complicated at first by combining elements of different workouts in one routine, but might just be the key to getting you closer to your personal goals.
+Her classes blend together dance cardio with dashes of Pilates, HIIT, barre, and more thrown in the mix.
 Bored is the last thing you’ll feel—trust us (this editor has taken one, and can firmly attest it kicked her butt… hard).

-From February 23–27, she’s bringing her signature five-day fitness intensive to Los Angeles, allowing you to totally transform your body just in time for the Academy Awards.
-Meal deliveries, nutrition sessions, facials, and gift bags are included—you can learn more and sign up right here.
-In honor of the occasion, we caught up with Kaiser and asked her to share her workout secrets (mostly in relation to Shakira’s abs and how we can get them, please and thanks).
+In honor of Shakira's Super Bowl performance, we caught up with Kaiser and asked her to share her workout secrets (mostly in relation to Shakira’s abs and how we can get them, please and thanks).
+Keep scrolling for everything you need to know.

 In a plank, jump both legs toward your left hand, then jump toward your right hand.
 That’s one rep. Repeat, jumping from side to side, trying to lift your hips into the air in between landings.

 Supine Swiss Twist